Equipment

 Dobby constructions

 Structured weaves — herringbones, chevrons, diamonds, geometric figures — produced on our dobby-equipped looms.
-Dobbies are where natural fibres show their character: the structural variation catches light differently than a plain weave, and a well-designed dobby on linen or hemp has an almost relief quality.
+A well-designed dobby on linen or hemp creates a structural depth that catches light differently than a plain weave.

 Jacquard constructions